AydenSwain/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [X] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [X] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [X] Description of key features
-- [ ] Description of how you will use each technology
+- [X] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Still putting off that home project that always becomes “next year’s” task?
+Let us help you lighten the load—literally.
+We take care of the waste management so you can focus on the transformation.
+Our exceptional customer service makes the process smooth from start to finish.
+Just ask your neighbors who use our service—they consistently tell us how much they appreciate the reliability and ease we provide.

+Ready to get started?
+Visit our professional webpage to choose the right dumpster size and speak directly with a manager about the best delivery time for your project.

 ### Design